marcinbiegun/n23.pl/_posts/2016-12-15-osx-macos-security-productivity.md

 ### Finder Preferences

-* Remove unused things from sidebar
+* Remove unused things from the sidebar
 * Advanced
   * Show all file extensions

 ### TextEdit Preferences

 * Preferences
-  * Plain Text - make it like good ol'Notepad
+  * Plain Text - make it like good old notepad
      * copy & paste to get rid of text formatting

 ## Digging deeper

-Here's a few tutorials for tweaking hidden system settings.
+Here are a few tutorials for tweaking hidden system settings.
-Go throught them and enable those you find suitable.
+Go through them and enable those you find suitable.

 ### OSX for hackers settings